hukai916/Git_Cheatsheet/README.md

 * **Submit to remote repository: (use SH key to ignore user info input)<br>** git push -u origin master https://github.com/hukai916/Git_cheat_sheet.git <br>
-  * origin is the name of the remote repository while master is the branch name git push
+  * origin is the name of the remote repository while master is the branch name
+  * usually push to another remote branch for further adjustment before merging with remote master git push
 * **Get local copy of remote repository:<br>** git clone <url> <where to clone>